shubham007kumar/shubham007kumar/README.md

 ### Challenges that I’m currently challenging myself:
 Since the world is in the quarantine stage, and I’m having lots of spare time, I decided to take this time focusing on feeding more knowledge:books: to myself.
 I set a couple of self-challenges in order to push myself more further.

-* Learn to code:3-4 hours a day with no distraction ( One or two day off a week. )
+* Learn to code: 3-4 hours a day with no distraction
 * Read: Dev and UI articles daily

  ### Languages and Tools: <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">